aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/xml-maps/link-cells-to-xml-map-elements/_index.md

 If you open the [output excel file](attachments/5013738/5115467.xlsx) and click the Developer > Source button, you will see the cells are linked with XML Map elements and they will also be highlighted by Microsoft Excel as shown in this image.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-LinkCellsToXmlMapElements-LinkCellsToXmlMapElements.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-LinkCellsToXmlMapElements-LinkCellsToXmlMapElements.cs" >}}